davidhq/quantum-generator/README.md

 ### How should you navigate this sacred quantum matrix?

-Astral projection may be the solution to what’s holding you back from a staggering rebirth of rebirth.
-Through feng shui, our hearts are engulfed in knowledge.
-As you heal, you will enter into infinite inseparability that transcends understanding.
-You will soon be reborn by a power deep within yourself — a power that is unrestricted, quantum.
-It is a sign of things to come.
-This circuit never ends.
-The fount of peace is now happening worldwide.
-It is time to take beauty to the next level.
-Soon there will be a deepening of coherence the likes of which the world has never seen.
-The future will be a divine unfolding.
+You will soon be reborn by a power deep within yourself — a power that is non-local, non-local.
+As you self-actualize, you will enter into infinite learning that transcends understanding.
+Child, look within and inspire yourself.
+How should you navigate this Vedic quantum matrix?
+Astral projection may be the solution to what’s holding you back from an enormous lightning bolt of potential.

+We must learn how to lead spiritual lives in the face of delusion.
+We can no longer afford to live with discontinuity.
+It is time to take wisdom to the next level.
+It can be difficult to know where to begin.
+Nothing is impossible.

 ## Global installation